stoyb/react-simple-text-modal/README.md

-# React simple text modal
+# React text modal

 ## Installation
 You can use this package with `create-react-app`.
-To install the react-simple-text-modal package, use npm (Node Package Manager) by running the following command:
+To install the react-text-modal package, use npm (Node Package Manager) by running the following command:

 bash
-### `npm install react-simple-text-modal`
+### `npm install react-text-modal`

 ## Minimum Node.js Version